Multiple minor injury accidents across Kansas

-(KSNW) – Temperatures continue to drop across Kansas, with many areas in the state only reaching single and lower double-digit highs for the day.
+WICHITA, Kan.
+(KSNW) – Temperatures continue to drop across Kansas with many areas in the state only reaching single and lower double-digit highs for the day.

 The cold chill has made some roadways slick despite city and county efforts to pre-treating roads and elevated surfaces.